jl94x4/ClearLogo-Updater/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details (or choose another license if you prefer).

-*(Consider adding a LICENSE file with the actual MIT License text if you choose it)*

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find bugs or have suggestions for improvements.